yellowled/yl-bp/README.md

 ## CSS

-This boilerplate uses Sass, more specifically its dialect SCSS, to generate two CSS files. `styles/master.css` is the main stylesheet, `styles/oldie.css` is a fallback stylesheet for IE < 9 which is necessary because the (S)CSS is supposed to be written mobile-first.
+This boilerplate uses Sass (SCSS) to generate two CSS files. `styles/master.css` is the main stylesheet, `styles/oldie.css` is a fallback stylesheet for IE < 9 which is necessary because the (S)CSS is supposed to be written mobile-first.
 IE < 9 needs this workaround because it doesn't support media queries.

 Most of the partials in `scss` and its subdirectories are **not** meant to be edited (in order to make it easier to update projects).
 You should not (need to) edit files in `scss` other than:

 * `scss/master.scss` and `scss/oldie.scss` – see [Generated CSS](#compiled-css)
 * partials in `scss/main/init` – project-based settings and variables
 * partials in `scss/main/addon` – styles for IE < 9 and print styles
-* partials in `scss/main` – common styles and styles for resolutions corresponding to breakpoints set in `scss/base/_media.scss`
+* partials in `scss/main` – common styles and styles for resolutions corresponding to breakpoints

 ### Overriding defaults